marcharper/python-ternary/README.md

 scale, expected to be an integer in this case).
 The simplex can be split up into triangles or hexagons and colored according to one of three styles:

-- Triangular -- `triangular`: coloring triangles by summing the values on the vertices
+- Triangular -- `triangular` (default): coloring triangles by summing the values on the vertices
 - Dual-triangular  -- `dual-triangular`: mapping (i,j,k) to the upright
 triangles &#9651; and blending the neigboring triangles for the downward